-Usually, after making strawberry raspberry jam, I have leftover berries that need to be used up, so moist lemon raspberry muffins it is!
+Usually, after making crockpot strawberry raspberry jam, I have leftover berries that need to be used up, so moist lemon raspberry muffins it is!
 It’s a simple recipe that is perfect for this time of year and they freeze really well.
 So it’s an easy way to get breakfast on the table when we are short on time too.

 🍋 Ingredients: